 FAQ’s about snorkeling in Galapagos with Metropolitan Touring

 There are many questions about partaking in water activities in the Galapagos.
-If you are coming to Galapagos, you might be interested in checking out some of our Galapagos frequently asked questions page.
+If you are coming to Galapagos, you might be interested in checking out some of our Galapagos FAQ page.
 Below you will find our FAQ’s pertaining to snorkeling in Galapagos (be sure to check out our handy Galapagos Islands Snorkeling Guide too!), for beginner and experienced snorkelers alike!

 - Do guests get any pre-snorkel information and safety advice?